 Let’s say, for the sake of the argument, you’re able to install a bike rack on your caravan or camper and you’ve ensured you have got around all the issues previously discussed.
 There’s one last issue you may be faced with.

 Inevitably, bike racks will have to be mounted either on the front toolbox on the drawbar, on the rear wall of the caravan, or on the rear bumper.
 All of these positions will necessarily be high off the ground.
 Lifting bikes on and off these racks will require a degree of fitness and, possibly, a step ladder of some sort.
 It can be physically difficult and, if you’re not too steady on your feet, quite dangerous.

-We quite often see bikes that have been mounted onto a caravan or camper that have never been removed and used because it is simply too much trouble to take the bikes off and put them back on again after use.
+We quite often see bikes that have been mounted onto a caravan bike rack that have never been used.
+Why?
+Because it is simply too much trouble to take the bikes off and put them back on again after use.
 You really do need to be certain that you will use the bikes enough to justify the effort.